-The heart of Rotary is our members, dedicated people who share a passion for community service and friendship.
+The heart of Rotary is our dedicated members, who share the ideals of service, friendship, diversity, integrity, and leadership.

 Who is Rotary?

 An editor of a popular Kenyan news site who connected with other leaders in her community to pursue her passion.
 Carol and 38 other Rotary members raised $40,000 for polio eradication and other projects by climbing Mount Kilimanjaro.